<Trans>

 t

-function to use instead of i18next.t()
+function to use instead of the global i18next.t()

 count